kinescope/ios-kinescope-player/DOCUMENTATION.md

 # AirPlay

-AirPlay lets you share video from Apple devices direct to Apple TV, columns and popular smart TVs.
+AirPlay lets you share video from Apple devices direct to Apple TV, speakers and popular smart TVs.
 SDK has out-of-box implementation of AirPlay.
 All you need to do is set your app’s AVAudioSession’s category, where policy should be AVAudioSession.RouteSharingPolicy.longForm.